capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 (Alexa responses are in *italics*.)

 *	“(Alexa, ask Cloud to) List all stacks.”
-*	*“Name.
-Cloud-Former-1.
-Status.
-CREATE COMPLETE.
-Name.
-Cloud-Former-2.
-Status.
-CREATE COMPLETE. ……”*
+*	*“Name: Cloud-Former-1.
+Status: CREATE COMPLETE.
+Name: Cloud-Former-2.
+Status: CREATE COMPLETE. ……”*
 *	“Terminate stack” / “Delete stack” / “Delete stack (number)”.
 (Specifying a number is optional.)
 *	*“Which stack would you like to delete?”*
 *	“One” / “Number one” / “Stack one”.